 |Respirations||None||Weak cry, irregular/slow/weak breathing or gasping||Regular breathing, strong cry|

 The Apgar score is useful for evaluating the status of a newborn infant, but it should not be used to draw conclusions about individual neonatal morbidity or mortality and it should not be used as a long-term prognostic tool!

 - Infants who are born prematurely, lack muscle tone, or are not breathing or crying may require some type of medical intervention.

 - High-risk deliveries should have a health care provider experienced in neonatal resuscitation on hand.

 - Begin pulse oximetry

-- Positive pressure ventilation with bag mask for 30 seconds
+- Positive pressure ventilation with bag mask

 - Chest compressions if heart rate is < 60 bpm despite adequate ventilation for 30 seconds